 Cashew - Good quality Whole Raw Cashews.
 You can also use Roasted Cashews but it needs to be unsalted.

-Red bell pepper - Use assorted coloured peppers if you wish.
+Red bell pepper - Use assorted colored peppers if you wish.

 Green Onions- Cut and keep the white and green parts separate.

 Garlic - minced

 Dry red chilies and bird's eye chilies- Dry red chilies are for a smokey flavor, it is not for the heat as we are using it whole.
 Bird's eye chilies are for heat, but it is totally optional and you can skip it.
 For heat, you can also add a dash of sriracha.

 Sauce for stir fry - Dark soy sauce, light soy sauce, Oyster sauce, fish sauce( it is not Thai if there is no Fish sauce in it).

 Steps to make Thai Chicken Stir Fry